 Thailand Risk Committee (TRC) of the Branch is responsible for the overall management of risk limits and review of the risk reports.
-The committee discusses the overall market and associated risks at quarterly TRC meeting.
-TRC is represented by senior management from several LOBs i.e. Senior Country Office, Branch Manager, Credit Executive, FX and Interest Rate traders, Liquidity traders, Chief Operating Officer, Compliance Manager, Senior Finance Officer, Regulatory Market Risk Manager (RMR) and Sales.
+The committee discusses the overall market and associated risks at TRC meeting (at least on a quarterly basis).
+TRC is represented by senior management from several LOBs i.e. Senior Country Office, Branch Manager, Head of Global Corporate Banking, Credit Executive, FX and Interest Rate traders, Liquidity traders, Chief Operating Officer, Compliance Manager, Senior Finance Officer, Regulatory Market Risk Manager (RMR) and Head of Sales for Global Emerging Market and Treasury & Securities Services.
 Any local policies are generally tabled out and acknowledged by TRC.
-The Branch level market risk exposure and limit utilization is also reported to TRC on a daily basis.
+The Branch level market risk exposure and limit utilization is also reported to the TRC on a daily basis.